scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Cleaned up the help command line option.

 -   9-Feb-2002
-    -   FontForge will now use freetype (if available) to generate bitmaps for the fonts (results are much better).
+    -   websharpstudios will now use freetype (if available) to generate bitmaps for the fonts (results are much better).
          It still does its own rasterizing for the fontview (there's a lot of overhead involved with freetype, and this needs to be fastish)
-    -   Made the Generate Font dlg settings sticky across invocations of fontforge.
+    -   Made the Generate Font dlg settings sticky across invocations of websharpstudios.

 -   8-Feb-2002
-    -   FontForge would crash when generating a PostScript font from ARIAL.TTF.
+    -   websharpstudios would crash when generating a PostScript font from ARIAL.TTF.
     -   Changed the bitmap dlgs so that they allow you to specify some control over interesting screen resolutions. (before just